MOISTURIZING ACETATE BACKED TAPE

 TRANSFERRING WARPED TAPE

-brush for the duration.
+brush for the duration of the reel.

-Fig. 2 Positioning of “Tension” brush
+Fig. 2; Positioning of the tension brush

 © Corey Bailey

 BAKING AUDIO TAPE